zezutom/spark-by-example/README.md

 ## Basics

 ### Word Count
-A 'hello world' in a space of Map Reduce and big data processing.
+A _hello world_ in a space of Map Reduce and big data processing.
 The example parses a text file comprising ten paragraphs of random text (lorem ipsum) and produces a lexically ordered set of word counts.

 Output example:
 ```